techlahoma/oklathon/README.md

   * Yes, but the hackathon is only 4 hours long, so you probably won't want to show up too late.
 * Can we incorporate hardware elements into our projects?
 (Raspberry Pi, ESP8266, etc.)
   * You can do this outside of Oklathon, but please don't bring any hardware items to the event.
 Just bring your laptop and any accessories you need for it, like your charging cable!
+* Do we have to finish a project or feature during the hackathon?
+  * Definitely not.
+Any progress is a success!